 Health Savings Account

 The HSA is a special tax-exempt savings account that lets you save money on a pre-tax basis that you can use for eligible health care expenses now and/or in the future.
 You may contribute to your HSA using pre-tax dollars through payroll deduction.
 To contribute to a HSA you must be enrolled in the Consumer Driven Health Plan (CDHP).
 You can use the money in the HSA to pay for all eligible out-of-pocket medical expenses.
-Your account balance rolls over to the next year.
+You can only contribute a certain amount to your HSA each year, but all contributions roll over from year to year.
+The HSA contribution limits for 2023 are $3,850 for self-only coverage and $7,750 for family coverage.
+Those 55 and older can contribute an additional $1,000 as a catch-up contribution.

 Eligibility